Skip to main content

 What are Scopes?

-Sticking with our example of user-applications-major, from the Element451 Data Model article.
-This mapping asks for one scope, the application "type".
-This corresponds to the "app_type" attribute in the example above.
+Let’s revisit the example user-applications-major from the Element451 Data Model article.
+This mapping requires a single scope: the application’s “type,” corresponding to the app_type attribute in the data structure.

-By declaring the Application scope, the user-applications-major will match the first application object that matches that "app_type" attribute.
+For instance, if the Application scope is declared, the user-applications-major mapping will match the first application object where the app_type attribute matches the scope.

 {